 I grew up in Saitama, Japan.
 I studied in Illinois, USA as an exchange student for one year during high school.
 After graduating from university in Japan, I worked and lived in Hong Kong, Thailand and Tokyo.

 What are your fields of specialty and your interests/hobbies?

-What are some tips for ISB families trying to maintain their children’s native language?
+What are three tips for ISB families trying to maintain their children’s native language?

 - Keep the language real and alive.
 Try having conversations with your child, not limiting the language use to greetings and one-answer questions.

 - Avoid seeing heritage language learning experience as an “academic subject.”
 Language development shouldn’t be an effort just between parents and children or teachers and children, but everyone around the children.
 Fortunately, we have a very supportive community here.

 - Let’s make a community which works together to help support heritage language learning.
 As the English saying goes, “it takes a village to raise a child.”
 Children need a community to develop their identity with their own heritage background.